run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/preparations.md

 ## Create OpenShift Projects

 Run:AI uses two projects.
 One for the control plane (`runai-backend`) and one for the cluster itself (`runai`).
-The project `gpu-operator-resources` is used by the _GPU Opeator_ dependency described above.
+The project `gpu-operator` is used by the _GPU Opeator_ dependency described above.

 ```
 oc new-project runai
 oc new-project runai-backend
-oc new-project gpu-operator-resources
+oc new-project gpu-operator
 ```

 ## Prepare Run:AI Installation Artifacts